 You might have spent a lifetime and lots of energy trying to adapt or trying to maintain the mask you present to the outer world.
 This could be something you developed as a child – something you may not even be aware of – which served its purpose then, but may now be a hindrance.

-Often, we enter therapy with a vague idea that “If I could only get rid of this bit of myself, or change that bit, then everything would be just fine” … The paradox, of course, is that the more we can accept the ‘less loved’ aspects of ourselves, the parts we perhaps think of as ‘bad’ or ‘shameful’, the more this allows these aspects to transform.
+Often, we enter therapy with a vague idea that “If I could only get rid of this part of myself, or change that bit, then everything would be just fine” … The paradox, of course, is that the more we can accept the ‘less loved’ aspects of ourselves, the parts we perhaps think of as ‘bad’ or ‘shameful’, the more this allows these parts of ourselves to transform.

 What's the difference between counselling and psychotherapy?

 In describing ‘talking therapies’, the terms counselling and psychotherapy are frequently used interchangeably.

 The British Association for Counselling and Psychotherapy (BACP) doesn’t distinguish between them, while The UK Council for Psychotherapy (UKCP) acknowledges that psychotherapy training tends to be longer and students are required to undertake extensive personal therapy as a key aspect of their training.

 This doesn't necessarily mean that one is better than the other.
 They’re just different.